-Also known as Health Maintenance Organization, HMOs are a type of insurance plan.
+Also known as a Health Maintenance Organization, HMOs are a type of insurance plan.
 In HMOs, members pay a monthly premium for access to a specified group of health care professionals.
-Members are limited to these professionals for health care services.
+Members are limited to these professionals for health care services, except in certain emergencies.
 A member must also consult his or her primary physician within the HMO to obtain authorization for a specialized medical service.
 Certain specialized services such as mammograms do not require a physician referral.

 A doctor, pharmacy, or medical service provider that has entered into an agreement with a health plan and provides products and services according to that plan's policies.

 Medications that are obtained through mail as opposed to in-person at a pharmacy.